-Google faces £7 bn claim on behalf of UK consumers
+Google Faces £7 Bn Claim On Behalf Of Uk Consumers

 Lawsuits have previously been filed against Google claiming billions in compensation for publishers in lost revenue from advertising

-Google and other US tech giants have also faced investigations from US, British and EU regulators in recent years as authorities crack down on their business practices.
+Google and othertech giants have also faced investigations from US, British and EU regulators in recent years as authorities crack down on their business practices.